 What is Opana?

-Opana is an opioid painkiller which they define, legally as a scheduled narcotic.
-They use it to treat moderate to severe pain during childbirth or after surgery.
+What is a drug?
 Opana is the brand name for an oxymorphone formula, similar in effects to morphine.
 The drug became available for purchase in the US in 2006 and people report it to be twice as potent as OxyContin.
 It is a popular drug among opioid abusers.
 In fact, the DEA classifies this drug as a Schedule II controlled substance.
 It comes in both immediate- and extended-release tablets (Opana-ER and Opana respectively).

 What are the Street Names of Opana?